Akane-banashi: Production

+Suenaga, Moue and Hayashiya have meetings together with the manga's editor once every few months.
+Although they ensure Suenaga's storylines are plausible in the world of rakugo, the team aims to strike a balance between elements that are grounded in reality and those that are purely fictional.
+For example, although Kaisei's colorful kimonos and Issho's beard would be frowned upon in real life, in manga, characters need a signature look or visual icon.
+The author stated that he tries to never lose sight of the fact that the work is, first and foremost, a shōnen manga with rakugo simply "layered on top".

 Gendai Business columnist Kenichiro Horii wrote that Akane-banashis Arakawa School is clearly modeled after the real-life Tatekawa School of rakugo, whose master, Danshi Tatekawa VII, expelled a group of zenza in 2002, after feeling that they were not showing enough effort to reach futatsume.
-Although Kazuhiro Ito of Good Life with Books also noted the similarities, he reported that Suenaga stated Issho Arakawa was instead modeled after Enshō Sanyūtei VI.
+Although Kazuhiro Ito of Good Life with Books also noted the similarities, he reported that Suenaga stated Issho was instead modeled after Enshō Sanyūtei VI.
 Horii also pointed out that the Rakugo Cafe seen in the series is modeled after a real café with a similar name in Jinbōchō, Tokyo.
-According to Hayashiya, the Yasaka-tei and Edobashi-tei theaters in the manga were modeled after Suehiro-tei in Shinjuku and the Oedo Nihonbashi-tei in Nihonbashi, respectively.
+According to Hayashiya, the Yasaka-tei and Edobashi-tei theaters in the manga were modeled after the Suehiro-tei in Shinjuku and the Oedo Nihonbashi-tei in Nihonbashi, respectively.
 For the colored title page of chapter 29, Moue was inspired by The Breakfast Club.
 The Shikisai Festival seen in the manga was modeled after the Rakugo Association's Sharakusai Festival.

+Akane-banashi features real-life rakugo stories.
+When deciding which ones to include, Suenaga said he typically starts with a specific emotion that he wishes to convey, and then searches for the story that best aligns with that emotion.
+However, there are also times when he finds himself with a desire to see a specific character perform a specific story.
+Kyoji's performance of "Three Men Lose One Ryo" being one such example.
+The author said that, while he wants it to be clear what the stories are about, he also strives to avoid letting them become nothing more than exposition.
+To this end, he uses various creative devices to evoke the sensation of actually listening to a rakugo performance—for example, juxtaposition is created by using a different art style for the characters from the story than that of the manga's original characters.
 The story "Giboshi" that is depicted in chapter 87 is a little-known rakugo story that was revived by Kyotaro Yanagiya.
 Suenaga stated that he received permission to use it in Akane-banashi.
+"Monkey See, Monkey Do" is an original rakugo story and performance that Suenaga, Moue and Hayashiya created specifically for the manga.